awatson246/crypto-anomaly-detection-policy/README.md

 ```
 ├── dashboard/                 # Resources to run the project dashboard
 │   ├── dashboard_data/        # Data needed to build the dashboard
+│   ├── screenshots/           # Samples of the final dashboard
 │   ├── ui/                    # Files for creating the dashboard ui
 │   ├── dashboard_setup.py     # Populates dashbaord_data files
 ├── data/                      # Dataset and related files